 Follow-up care is often included in the hospital bill.
 We went back to the hospital twice to have his wound cleaned, the bandage changed, and the doctor checked it.
 We then had an office visit to have his stitches removed.
 These were included in the surgery price.
 Make sure to ask about this when you pay.

-Speaking of money.
-The hospital bill is due at the time of discharge.
+Speaking of money, the hospital bill is due at the time of discharge.
 All of it.
-There may be some type of payment arrangement system but in general, it should not be expencted.
+There may be some type of payment arrangement system, but in general, it should not be expected.
 Expect to pay cash on the spot.

 This is a very big cultural difference.

 My son had surgery later in the evening after a full day of doctor’s visits and running around.
 We were stressed out, scared, and worried.
-The very last thing I wanted was a roomful of people when he came out of surgery.
+The very last thing I wanted was a room full of people when he came out of surgery.
 Even though I begged and begged that they stay home, guess what happened?
-A roomful of people.
+A room full of people.

 I’ve learned this is their way of showing they care.
 But, I felt incredibly disrespected as a person and a parent.
-My sister-in-law went with us to the doctors’ appointments and pre-operative discussions with the doctors.
-To me, this was frustrating because the doctor and attendants did not include me in any conversations, instead directed the conversation to my husband and sister-in-law completely excluding me.
+My sister-in-law went with us to the doctor’s appointments and pre-operative discussions with the doctors.
+To me, this was frustrating because the doctor and attendants did not include me in any conversations, instead directing the conversation to my husband and sister-in-law, completely excluding me.

-I’m sharing this because cultural differences are very real, and when your child is sick (or you’re sick) the last thing you want is surprises.
-It often feels like as the outsider you’re expected to shoulder the differences and “suck it up” and not the other way.
-I have no resolution for this experience and it still makes me upset.
+I’m sharing this because cultural differences are very real, and when your child is sick (or you’re sick), the last thing you want is surprises.
+It often feels like as the outsider you’re expected to shoulder the differences and “suck it up” and not the other way around.
+I have no resolution for this experience, and it still makes me upset.
 I don’t feel like I should be expected to just accept things because I’m an outsider, especially when it concerns my child.

 Need Travel Insurance for Your Trip to Morocco?
 Check rates for your upcoming adventure!